iexcelwithdata/Flutterwave-s-Tuition-Rebranding-Effort/README.md

 - Collected responses from a user segment representative of Tuition’s target market

 ### Analysis
-- Cleaned and transformed survey data using Python and SQL
+- Cleaned and transformed survey data using Excel
 - Conducted descriptive and sentiment analysis to identify perception clusters
 - Modeled engagement likelihood under alternative naming strategies